-I am going to be really honest here, because there is no benefit in my withholding, and there is no doubt in my mind that some of you reading this will benefit from my vulnerability.
+I am going to be really honest here, because there are no benefit in my withholding, and there is no doubt in my mind that some of you reading this will benefit from my vulnerability.
 Without the details, here goes:

 For those of you who know me, you know that before I got sick, my path had not been an easy one.
-I worked excruciatingly hard to transform my life by spending four years (ages 25-29) in a one of kind women’s apprenticeship/recovery program doing intensive transformational growth and recovery work.
-This included trauma work, codependency work, addiction recovery, shadow work, learning leadership skills, facilitating classes, living in community, STEPPING UP and working through resistance on all levels, constantly.
+I worked excruciatingly hard to transform my life by spending four years (age 25-29) in a one of kind women’s apprenticeship/recovery program doing intensive transformational growth and recovery work.
+This included healing trauma, codependency work, addiction recovery, shadow work, learning leadership skills, facilitating classes, living in community, STEPPING UP to confront the ‘ugliest’ parts of my being, and working through resistance on all levels, constantly.
 All of that to recover from a decade of drug addiction, eating disorders, trauma (of various sorts) and an overall lifelong pattern of despair, terror, self-hatred and destruction.
-Going through this program completely transformed my life and helped me build what apparently is an unbreakable foundation.
+Going through this program transformed my life and helped me build what apparently is an unbreakable foundation.
 I am ever grateful for doing ‘the work’ and learning to love myself, because without that in place, I know I would not still be here with the current situation at hand.
 Ironically, the house in which I ‘recovered’ from all of this in was filled with toxic mold and is where my health took a turn for the world of Sci-Fi meets Horror (which honestly, I am trying to turn into a heroine’s journey/documentary where I divide my time between giving TED talks, helping others with chronic illness, and making art/music).
 I was already sick before beginning this program, but the mold exposure created a tipping point that I have yet to come back from.
 The irony of this all continually astounds me, yet does not surprise me in the least.

 I have spent the past 10 months navigating emotional and physical territory that I would have not thought was livable for more than a few days, or possibly a few weeks, at most.
-For one reason or another (karma? bad decision maker? crazyskilled manifestor? genetically impaired? cursed? next ascended master?
+For one reason or another (karma? bad decision maker? crazyskilled manifestor? genetically impaired? cursed?
 None of the above?) my life and experiences over the past year have been something I continuously thought I was not going to make it out of.
 And while I do not like to consider myself a martyr, I have hung on many times from the sheer perspective that what I am going through might benefit humanity in some way or another.
-I became quite innovative in ways to shift my perspective, but there still has reached a point every single day lasting minutes or hours (sometimes weeks) where I feel or say to myself with utmost certainty ‘I can not do this anymore’ and I REALLY mean it.
+I became quite innovative in ways to shift my perspective, but there still has reached a point every single day lasting minutes or hours (sometimes weeks) where I feel or say to myself with utmost certainty ‘I can not/will not do this anymore’ and I REALLY mean it.

 My life has largely been an ongoing OCD/PTSD survival game (and what has felt much of the time like what I imagine a prison torture camp to be like).
 These past ten months have made my experiences with heroin addiction look like a privilege to be enduring (speaking of ZEROS being relative).
 This is not to say that every moment of this has been purely traumatic, nor am I saying that I am the only one going through this OR that this is the only way to experience these circumstances (there are thousands of people in similar situations, and we are all in our own way SERIOUS BAD-ASSES for waking up every morning and continuing on).
 This journey has facilitated immense growth and opened me up to receive incredible miracles, support and insight that in no other circumstance could have provided.

-And after many months alone, with nothing to do but lay on a cot, and attempt to take care of basic survival needs, there is no doubt in my core that the patterns and habits I have created (over a lifetime) or that have evolved or come to be inside of myself (subconsciously or consciously, biologically and emotionally) are the reasons I am in this situation with this particular dis-ease.
-It is no coincidence that certain themes of life challenges keep popping up over and over and over again for me to look at, and at the final stage they have manifested themselves physically.
+And after many months alone, with nothing to do but lay on a cot, and attempt to take care of basic survival needs while sick and alone, there is no doubt in my core that the patterns and habits I have created (over a lifetime) or that have evolved or come to be inside of myself (subconsciously or consciously, biologically and emotionally) are the reasons I am in this situation with this particular dis-ease.
+It is no coincidence that certain themes of life challenges keep popping up over and over and over again for me to look at, and in their final stage they have manifested themselves physically.
 All of what I am speaking to is much more complex than ‘chicken or egg’ ‘empowered vs. victim’ ‘manifestation vs. shit just happening’ concepts.
 I hesitate to even begin speaking about anything involving the words ‘victim’, ‘empowerment’ or ‘privilege’ (because that would be a book, not a blog).
 What I can do is solidly say: I am doing my damned best to take responsibility for all that I can.
 My personal ‘genius’ is constantly evolving (finding the most effective ways of using myself and the most effective paths for any given situation), and at my personal best I can take a step back and laugh at the cleverness of all that the universe and I have co-created for myself.

 A big breakthrough for me: